guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 In our case, we have estimated that there is no offset in the spatial direction (Y axis), and an offset of around 3 pixels in the wavelength direction (X axis).

-We can introduce that information in the observation result file.
-In this case, we create a copy of the initial ``00_starespectrawave.yaml`` file as ``01_starespectrawave.yaml``, with the following content:
+Those offsets should be introduced in the observation result file.
+For that purpose, we have created a modified version of ``00_starespectrawave.yaml`` with the name ``01_starespectrawave.yaml``:

 ::